arbor-sim/nsuite/docs/running.rst

 installed simulators, saving test artefacts in a configurable output directory and a presenting pass/fail status for each test on standard output.

+Requirements
+""""""""""""

+The existing validation scripts use functionality from the ``scipy`` and ``xarray`` Python modules.
+These modules need to be available in the Python module search path.

 Invocation
 """"""""""